mickdowling16/dowlings-bar-and-grill/README.md

 - The CSS used to style most of my project was taken from the Bootstrap documentaion [Bootstrap Docs](https://getbootstrap.com/docs/5.3/getting-started/introduction/)
 - The code used for creating and sending email templates was created with help from [Python Bricks](https://www.youtube.com/watch?v=Gqyk32guU_U)
 - For information building my django app I referened the models cheat sheet linked here [Cheat sheet](https://cheatography.com/lewiseason/cheat-sheets/django-models/)
 - I found useful information and code on building my Django views.py file from Codemy.com YouTube channel.
-He has videos of in depth Django tutorials that I found very useful when building this project[Codemycom youtube channel](https://www.youtube.com/@Codemycom/videos)
+He has videos of in depth Django tutorials that I found very useful when building this project.
+I watched a number of different videos on this channel taking useful bits of info from the different web apps he builds.[Codemycom youtube channel](https://www.youtube.com/@Codemycom/videos)
+- I found the code institutes walkthrough projects helped me a lot implementing my email sending and basic django deployement for my site.
+- The [django documentation](https://docs.djangoproject.com/en/4.2/) helped guide me through issues with setting up my views and models in the early part of my project development.
+- The [heroku doc on static files](https://devcenter.heroku.com/articles/django-assets) helped me understand getting my static files to appear on my deployed site

 ## Media Credits